devmarkrom/Redux/README.md

 ## Redux

-Polls App with store in Redux.
+Polls React Application with store in Redux.
-# Redux